BeTomorrow/micro-observables/README.md

 assert.equal(author.get(), "Shakespeare");
 ```

-**Note:** The `transform` function can return another observable.
+**Note:** The provided `transform` function can return another observable.
 In this case, the transformed observable will get its value from the returned observable and will be automatically updated when the value from the returned observable changes.

 #### Observable.onlyIf(predicate: (value) => boolean)